 The study of argument, or rhetoric, is almost as old as Western Civilization.
 It has been examined, evaluated, and reexamined since the times of the Greeks and continues to be examined today.
 Our work continues that quest and requires research, preparation, and presentation.
 Our goals are lofty; we want to be orators as Aristotle defined them: “Good men/women speaking well.”
 Successful completion of argumentation requires that you work hard to prepare and participate in all assigned debates and presentations.

-If you would like assignments or powerpoints made available to you at home send me a brief e-mail that is very clear about which class you are in, which document you would like, and what date it was assigned or covered.
+If you would like assignments or anything else made available to you at home outside of Classroom, please send me a brief e-mail that is very clear about which class, which document you would like, and what approximate date it was assigned or covered.

 Click Here for the FIRST CASE TEMPLATE.